KRFOSS/kali-docs/virtualization/install-virtualbox-guest-additions-legacy/index.md

 ## Preparing

-Start up your Kali Linux virtual machine, open a terminal window and issue the following command to install the Linux kernel headers.
+Start up your Kali Linux virtual machine, open a terminal window and issue the following command to install the Linux kernel headers:

 ```console
 kali@kali:~$ sudo apt update